 His music releases include solo work and collaborations with the POW Ensemble, Meira Asher and Yumi Hara on the labels X-OR, Sub Rosa and Migro.
 His latest album titled Light Machine was released on the label Sombre Soniks.

-Guy is also a researcher, looking into the live performance aspects of electronic music.
-He completed his PhD in Electroacoustic Performance at City University, London and is a senior lecturer in music at the University of East London as well as Trinity Laban Conservatoire.
+Guy completed his PhD in Electroacoustic Music at City University and he is a senior lecturer at the University of East London and Trinity Laban Conservatoire.